 Washington County currently provides medical, dental and vision coverage for you and your eligible family members.
 Please refer to the plan summary for information regarding coverage levels and restrictions for each plan.
+Current premium contribution rates can be found by clicking here.

 The following medical plans are available: